The Vampire Diaries Logo

 The Vampire Diaries LogoThe Vampire Diaries Logo PNG

-The thin and graceful emblem of the series speaks of noble heroes who dealt with the nobility and kings.
-The thin thread that connects the past and the future is the blood that gives immortality.
+The thin and graceful emblem of the series speaks of noble heroes who dealt with nobility and kings.
+The thin thread connecting the past and the future is the blood that grants immortality.
 The Vampire Diaries logo hints at sophisticated feelings that hurt the heart.

 The Vampire Diaries: Brand overview

-The Vampire Diaries is an American-made television series created by Kevin Williamson and Julie Plec based on the book series of the same name by writer Lisa Jane Smith.
-Filmed in the genres of fantasy, horror, and drama, it tells about supernatural teenagers.
-His popularity grew so high that upon release, he and his characters became a media franchise that today includes comics, novels, web series, and other telework.
-In addition, the film project was nominated for many awards, received the People’s Choice Awards four times and the Teen Choice Awards several times.
+The Vampire Diaries is an American-made television series created by Kevin Williamson and Julie Plec based on the book series of the same name by writer L. J. Smith.
+Filmed in the genres of fantasy, horror, and drama, it tells the story of a group of supernatural teenagers.
+His popularity grew so high that, upon release, he and his characters became a media franchise that today includes comics, novels, web series, and other television work.
+In addition, the film project was nominated for many awards and received the People’s Choice Awards four times and the Teen Choice Awards several times.
 In total, it has eight seasons.
 The first episode premiered in September 2009.
 The final season was released in March 2017.

 Meaning and History